-Asplenia refers to someone who has had his or her spleen removed, or who has a spleen that doesn’t function well.
+Asplenia refers to someone who has had his or her spleen removed and dysfunction of spleen is where the spleen does not function as well as it should.
 This could lead to an increased risk of complications if you have the flu1.

 Your spleen plays a vital role in your immune system by clearing bacteria from your blood, and controlling your levels of white and red blood cells and platelets1.
 It also removes old or damaged red blood cells1.
 If this doesn’t happen, an infection such as flu can quickly develop into something more serious1,2.
-This is known as sepsis and it is potentially fatal as it can quickly lead to multiple organ failure and/or blood poisoning3.
+This is known as sepsis, a potentially fatal condition where the body attacks its own organs and tissue in reaction to an infection3.